Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Related Work

 The algorithms mentioned above seek to add a quality measure to an existing \ac{CF} model.
 However, there exists another trend that aims to create \acp{RS} that intrinsically embed reliability into their models.
 In other words, the output of these models is a tuple $\langle \textrm{prediction}, \textrm{reliability}\rangle$, instead of just a $\textrm{prediction}$ as in regular methods.
 To this end, these models change the paradigm on which the \ac{RS} algorithms are based.
 Traditionally, predicting the rating of a user $u$ to an item $i$ has been treated as a regression problem, despite the fact that rating scores are usually not represented by continuous values (e.g., in MovieLens, scores are a discrete set of 1 to 5 stars).
 These new models that provide both the prediction and its associated reliability treat \ac{RS} as a classification problem.

 In this spirit, \ac{BeMF} was proposed in \cite{ortega2021providing}. \Ac{BeMF} is a \ac{CF}-based \ac{RS} that assumes a Bernoulli distribution for the ratings by representing the known ratings using one hot encoding.
 However, this model assumes that these binary ratings are pairwise independent.
+More explicitly, suppose that we have a finite set of possible ratings $\mathcal{S}$ (typically, $\mathcal{S}$ is a set of numerical values, such as $\mathcal{S} = \{1, \ldots, 5\}$).
+Using \ac{MF}, \ac{BeMF} generates, for each user $u$, item $i$, and possible score $s \in \mathcal{S}$, a value $0 \leq \hat{r}_{u,i}^s \leq 1$ to be interpreted as the likelihood that $u$ rates $i$ with a score $s$.
+However, these values are trained independently for each possible score $s \in \mathcal{S}$ as $|\mathcal{S}|$ different classification problems and, in general, it yields values $\hat{r}_{u,i}^s$ with $\sum_{s} \hat{r}_{u,i}^s \neq 1$, so they do not form a probability distribution on $\mathcal{S}$.
+In other words, the random variables $\hat{r}_{u,i}^s$ for $s \in \mathcal{S}$ are trained as independent variables.
+Of course, these values can be normalized to form an a posteriori probability distribution, but this leads to an intrinsic distortion of the results by an abnormal normalization.

 To address this issue, \Ac{DirMF}, presented in \cite{lara2022dirichlet}, assumes a Dirichlet distribution for the ratings that avoids the independence of the ratings.
-In both cases, the output of the model is a discrete probability distribution that allows us to know the probability that a user $u$ rates an item $i$ with a score $s$.
+However, in this case, for each user $u$ and item $i$, the predicted value $\hat{r}_{u,i}$ is not a probability distribution on the set of ratings $\mathcal{S}$, but rather the hyperparameters of a generator of probability distributions by means of Dirichlet distribution.
+In other words, $\hat{r}_{u,i}$ is itself a random variable that, when sampled, leads to a probability distribution on $\mathcal{S}$, but only after a second stochastic process.

-However, these classification-based \ac{CF}-methods suffer a dichotomy in their performance that prevents their extension to more general scenarios.
+For these reasons, these classification-based \ac{CF}-methods suffer a dichotomy in their performance that prevents their extension to more general scenarios.
 In the case of \ac{BeMF}, by design of the model, the rating scores are treated as Bernoulli (binary) independent variables.
-This is a very unnatural assumption that disregards some subtle patterns and ignores the information provided by the natural ordering in the scores.
-Additionally, precisely because we are performing several independent matrix factorizations, the raw output of \ac{BeMF} is not a probability distribution.
-Instead, it must be re-normalized to get such probability.
+This is a very unnatural assumption that disregards some subtle patterns and ignores the information provided by the natural ordering in the scores, leading to an output that must be artificially normalized to be interpreted as a probability distribution.
 This has the effect that the output distributions tend to be very spiky, leading to risky predictions.
 Hence, if we restrict ourselves to recommend predictions with only high reliability, the system tends to be very aggressive and gets a high coverage but with a low accuracy.

 On the other side of the spectrum, \ac{DirMF} does treat the different ratings as dependent variables, and the output of the model can be directly understood as a probability distribution in a very flexible class.
 But this produces the opposite effect of \ac{BeMF}: the output distributions tend to be very flat.
 Hence, the system is very conservative and thus, the coverage that we can get with high reliability is very small.